 Open Access output is growing year-on-year.
 Increasingly, funders and institutions are paying for OA centrally.
 OA business models are becoming more and more diverse and complicated.
 Funders and institutions are tightening the requirements about how various research outputs should be published and reported.
-The increasingly complex network of agreements between publishers and institutions, along with the rise in the number of policies associated with open access publications set by academic institutions and funders, poses serious implementation challenges for all stakeholders concerned.
+The increasingly complex network of agreements between and institutions, along with the rise in the number of policies associated with open access publications set by academic institutions and funders, poses serious implementation challenges for all stakeholders concerned.

-The OA Switchboard initiative is a collaboration between funders, institutions and publishers with the aim to facilitate the fulfilment of OA strategies across business models, policies and agreements, whilst providing a better experience for researchers/authors.
+The OA Switchboard initiative is a collaboration between funders, institutions and with the aim to facilitate the fulfilment of OA strategies across business models, policies and agreements, whilst providing a better experience for researchers/authors.

 This initial project in 2020 will explore how we can build an operational solution to tackle these problems together, determine the technical requirements (which will necessitate requesting proposals for a technology provider), and then include a subsequent pilot phase.
 In parallel we will explore a sustainable governance and funding set-up.